 You are required to attend the program orientation and may be asked to attend other preparatory workshops conducted by program staff.
 If you are unable to attend for any reason, it is your responsibility to notify program staff to ensure that the information and materials covered during the orientation and workshops are received.

-A valid passport is required to travel to all program destinations, except for the San Francisco Bay Area option.
-When traveling overseas, your passport must be valid for the duration of the program and for at least six months beyond your travel dates; otherwise, your passport should be renewed before the program starts.
+A valid passport is required to travel to all program destinations, except for those located within the United States.
+When traveling overseas, your passport must be valid for the duration of the program and at least six months beyond your travel dates; otherwise, your passport should be renewed before the program starts.
 Passport renewal can be a lengthy process, so it is important to start the process as early as possible.
 UC Berkeley students may apply for a passport at the Recreational Sports Facility or downtown Berkeley post office.

 An entry visa may be required for travel to the program location, depending on your citizenship and length of stay.
 Visa requirements can be obtained from the embassy or the consulate of that country.
 There may be different requirements for U.S. citizens and non-U.S. citizens.
 It is important to obtain information pertinent to your citizenship status and to begin this process as soon as possible to avoid delays.
 It is your responsibility to prepare any travel documents (i.e. passport, visa, etc.), pay any related fees, and complete the steps that are necessary to enter your program location(s).
 Berkeley Study Abroad is not responsible for ensuring that you have the appropriate visa or documentation.
 Inability to obtain the appropriate travel documentation to participate in the program may not be considered as a basis for a refund of program-related fees.

 Please note: You must abide by all regulations outlined by the terms of your travel documentation or risk deportation and/or other legal ramifications from your program destination(s).
-In addition, you may also face dismissal from the program.
+Also, you may also face dismissal from the program.

 All program participants will also be required to have a functioning local phone number where you can be reached 24 hours a day, 7 days a week while on your program.
 This expense will be factored into the financial aid budget for students that qualify for aid.
 For those that do not, please keep this cost in mind when planning your budget.